armory/documentation/_halyard_release_notes/armory-halyard_v1.9.2.md

 ## Highlights

-Armory Halyard 1.9.2 resolves an issue where AWS cli was missing a dependency, preventing to deploy Spinnaker if it had Kubernetes accounts using AWS cli for getting authentication tokens.
+Resolves an issue in Armory Halyard 1.9.1 where Spinnaker cannot be deployed if it has Kubernetes accounts that use the AWS cli to get authentication tokens.
+The AWS cli was missing a dependency.

 ## Halyard Armory Enterprise Spinnaker
 - fix(cve): update google-cloud-sdk install params